EnergySage/pytest-quarantine/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox](https://tox.readthedocs.io/en/latest/).
-Please ensure the coverage at least stays the same before you submit a pull request.
+See [How to contribute](./CONTRIBUTING.md) for details.

 ## License